 - Product codes or identifying marks on the label or container [Note: do not discard the product packaging and labeling.
 They provide information that will help FDA investigate the problem]

 - When and where the product was purchased

 - Description of medical treatment provided, if any

 Submit a complaint by reporting a problem with a cosmetic to FDA or call 1-800-FDA-1088.

 You can also contact the FDA district office consumer complaint coordinator for your geographic area.

 What FDA Will Do with Your Report

-We will then look for reports related to the same product or similar ones.
-FDA scientists will use the information to determine if the product has a history of problems and represents a public health concern that needs to be addressed.
+- FDA will use the information to determine if the product or similar products have a history of problems and represent a public health concern that needs to be addressed.

-We can’t act on every report we receive, but we check all reports to see if we need to take action to protect public health.
+FDA may not take action on every report received, but the Agency does check all reports to determine if action is necessary to protect the public health.